haskell-webdriver/haskell-webdriver/README.md

 ```sh
 cabal install webdriver
 ```
-There are also options to do system-wide installation, version selection, and other build options.
-See Cabal documentation.
+There are also options to do system-wide installation, version selection, and other build options; see cabal-install documentation.

 ## Installation from this repository